defeo/class-cost/technical-annex.md

 an exceptionally technical topic within the field of cryptography.

-By developing and structuring an international interdisciplinar network of researchers interested in the topic, providing them with well organised technical knowledge, powerful tools, and collaboration venues, the Action will accelerate the development of isogeny based cryptography, improve understanding, lower entry barriers, and facilitate industry adoption.
+By developing and structuring an international interdisciplinar network of researchers interested in the topic, thus providing them with well organised technical knowledge, powerful tools, and collaboration venues, the Action will accelerate the development of isogeny-based cryptography, improve understanding, lower entry barriers, and facilitate industry adoption.